I like to make things easy everywhere I go.

 Just let me know when I can come look through yours.

-2000 – I returned to New Mexico and launched More than Organized.
+I returned to New Mexico and launched my professional organizing business, More than Organized.

-2007 – I became one of the first Certified Professional Organizers in the world.
+I got my cpo designation, becoming one of the first Certified Professional Organizers in the world.

-2009 – Began working with a high-level marketing and business coach and created The Gain Control of Your Time Stuff and Space System, an easy to follow and implement method of working with my clients so they achieve consistent and long lasting results.
+Began working with a high-level marketing and business coach and created The Streamlined Solution, an easy to follow and implement method of working with my clients so they achieve consistent and long lasting results.

 - I collect rock art posters, clever turns of phrase, and beautiful items that speak to me.